 Do you know that a personalized CTA – one that changes based on the attributes of your web visitor – converts 202% better than the basic CTAs that aren’t tailored to an individual?
 Always be smart when choosing, and familiarize yourself with every step of your shoppers’ journey to understand how your CTAs can adapt to each and everyone of them.

 Do you know that 26% of online shoppers abandon their cart because the checkout process is too long or complicated?
 That’s right!
 In this day and age when almost everyone is clamoring for convenience, a lengthy checkout process should be considered a mortal sin.
 When a shopper decides to enter your jewelry website, your job is to ensure that they wouldn’t have a hard time looking for what they want and that they would be able to complete the purchase hassle-free.

-Refrain from asking unnecessary information.
-Other than their correct shipping address and billing information, you don’t need to know the name of their favourite dog, their favourite author, or their mother’s maiden name.
+Refrain from asking for unnecessary information.
+Other than their correct shipping address and billing information, you don’t need to know the name of their favorite dog, their favorite author, or their mother’s maiden name.
 Eliminate as many steps as you can because every step leading to the checkout page creates friction and the more friction there is, the less likely they would convert.

 3. Cart abandonment emails save the day